matteocontrini/locuspocusbot/README.md

 ## Previous versions

 A previous version of this bot was developed in Go and has been available for about a year and a half.
-That version is now available [in another branch](https://github.com/matteocontrini/locuspocusbot/tree/go).
+The code of that version is now available [in another branch](https://github.com/matteocontrini/locuspocusbot/tree/go).

 ## Requirements